 This island became a cemetery after the French decreed that burials on the mainland was unsanitary.
 Bodies are brought to San Michele by special funeral gondolas, and famous people include Igor Stravinsky, Joseph Brodsky, Austrian mathematician Christian Doppler and English author Frederick Rolfe.

 Located on the top of a cliff, this cemetery is famous for its well-preserved Victorian and Edwardian monuments, and it is 100% self-funded.
 Famous people interred there include poet Henry Lawson and Australia’s first Prime Minister, Sir Edmund Barton.

 If you think we missed out on something, write a comment telling us what’s the best cemetery to visit in the whole wide world according to you!
-Don’t forget to log into Trekeffect and plan your visit!
+And don’t forget to plan your visit with Trekeffect!

 We want to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can you share with us to make this article even better?
 Let us know in the comments!